openlookeng/hetu-core/hetu-docs/en/security/hazelcast.md

 Hazelcast Security
 ===================================

 Hazelcast is embedded in the openLooKeng.
-When hazelcast is used in openLooKeng, in order to ensure the communication security between the client and the server of hazelcast, as well as between the members of each server.
+Hazelcast is used in openLooKeng to ensure the communication is secured between the client and the server of hazelcast, as well as between the members of each server.
 It is recommended to enable hazelcast authentication and SSL/TLS channel encryption.

 ## Hazelcast Authentication

 Hazelcast only supports Kerberos authentication.
-Because the hazelcast is used by state-store module, so user wants to enable Hazelcast authentication, the state-store has to enable first.
+Since the hazelcast is used by state-store module, if user wants to enable Hazelcast authentication, then the state-store has to enable first.

 When state-store enabled, add the following configuration in the state-store.properties: